After that, we descended quickly, had some evening tea at Sari village and sped our bikes all the way to Chopta. The sun was setting fast.

-A few kilometres before Dugalbitta, we found snow patches on road.
-Due to lack of an option, we decided to ride on snow and went all the way up to Dugalbitta.
-There were patches when we were literally riding completely on snow, and the first response after we got down on Dugalbitta was,
+A few kilometres before Dugalbitta, we found snow patches on the road.
+Due to the lack of an option, we decided to ride on snow and went all the way up to Dugalbitta.
+There were patches when we were literally riding on snow, and the first response after we got down on Dugalbitta was,

 But, we were determined to go to Chopta.
 After a little discussion among themselves, we decided we would leave our bikes there itself and trek the 7-8 km of road in the night itself.
 We estimated that in the worst possible case, we would reach Chopta by 10 o’clock.